 Pepper Spray and Mace Chemical Agents

 There are a variety of chemical agents available.
-In the 70’s women were encouraged to view hair spray and a potential deterrent againstassault.
-Then came mace, Dye Witness Chemical Identifier, and now the most popular defensive chemical agent is pepper spray.
+In the 70’s women were encouraged to view hair spray and a potential deterrent against assault.
+Then additional chemical self-protection products came out on the market to include Mace, Dye Witness Chemical Identifier, and then pepper spray gained immediate popularity as a defensive chemical agent.
 In 1993 Richard Isaccs counted over 100 chemical defense sprays sold on the market, each with varying degrees of potency and effectiveness.
 Even though they are legal in most states, you should check with your local and state law enforcement agency to identify any restrictions before you make a purchase.

 Consider the the DeFuser pepper spray product (pictured to the right) that has a disabling bracelet cord should the canister be taken away from you during a struggle.
 The canister becomes inoperable and the pull cord must be reinserted for it to operate again.